 But the brief months between Behan’s arrival and his fall from grace constituted a golden period in his life.
 Behan and his wife, Beatrice, fell in love with New York unequivocally at a time when all things Irish were enjoying a fashionable period.
 Tommy Makem and the Clancy Brothers were appearing on The Ed Sullivan Show and at Carnegie Hall, singing Irish folk songs in Aran sweaters, and inspiring up-and-coming folk singers, including the young Bob Dylan.
 And John F. Kennedy was about to be elected president.
 The Irish were being celebrated by mainstream New York more than ever before.
 (Angela’s Ashes and Riverdance were still more than thirty years away!)
 The warmth Behan experienced from New Yorkers is reciprocated in his travel book, Brendan Behan’s New York, where he tells of a tourist he spoke to who liked to come to New York for a visit, “but was impertinent enough to say that he would not like to stay there.
 I am sure that a lot of my readers would express the same sentiment.
 My reply to one and all is: Well, who sent for you?”

 Although often pigeonholed as the “Irish Dylan Thomas” because of his drinking, Brendan Behan holds a firm foothold in Irish cultural history.
 His mother worked as a maid for Maud Gonne (the object of W. B. Yeats’s affection and subject of many of his poems), his father served jail time for Irish Republican Army activities, and his uncle wrote the Irish national anthem, “The Soldier’s Song.”
-Born on Dublin’s Northside on February 9, 1923, Brendan was an entertainer with an ability to reel off poems and songs from an early age; Robert Emmet’s “Speech from the Dock” was his party piece.
+Born on Dublin’s Northside on February 9, 1923, Brendan was an entertainer with the ability to reel off poems and songs from an early age; Robert Emmet’s “Speech from the Dock” was his party piece.
 His republican background inspired his first writing efforts, published in an IRA youth newspaper.
-He joined Fianna Eireann, the Irish nationalist answer to the Boy Scouts, at eight and at sixteen he was learning bomb making at an IRA training camp.
+He joined Fianna Eireann, the Irish nationalist answer to the Boy Scouts, at eight, and at sixteen he was learning bomb making at an IRA training camp.

 Behan was back in Dublin only six months before running into trouble with the law again.
 This time he was arrested for the attempted murder of two policemen following a fracas that developed during a march commemorating the 1916 Easter Rising.
 He ended up spending nearly four years in Dublin’s Mountjoy Prison.
-With plenty of time to write, he began what would be published more than ten years later as Borstal Boy, an autobiographical novel of his years in England.
+With plenty of time to write, he began what would be published more than ten years later as Borstal Boy, an autobiographical novel about his years in England.
 Through mutual friends, his work caught the attention of Sean O’Faolain, editor of The Bell.
-O’Faolain published Behan’s first essay in 1942, when the writer was still a nineteen-year-old prisoner.
+O’Faolain published Behan’s first essay in 1942 when the writer was still a nineteen-year-old prisoner.

 Out of Mountjoy in 1946, Behan supported himself with house-painting jobs and occasional journalism, but he also made a name for himself as a raconteur in the literary salons of the day: Dublin pubs such as McDaids, The Bailey, and The Pearl.
 His first major success was The Quare Fellow, a prison drama inspired by the execution of a fellow prisoner from Mountjoy.
 After its debut in Dublin in 1954, Behan was hailed as the next Sean O’Casey, and his reputation was established in Ireland.